-This topic provides important considerations when cloning objects in Snowflake, particularly databases, schemas, and tables.
+This topic provides important considerations when cloning objects in Snowflake, particularly databases, schemas, and non-temporary tables.
 Factors such as DDL and DML transactions (on the source object), Time Travel, and data retention periods can affect the object clone.

 In this Topic: